PowerShell/PSArm/README.md

 For more in-depth examples, see the [examples](examples) directory.

-## `Publish-PSArmTemplate`
+## `Build-PSArmTemplate`

-The `Publish-PSArmTemplate` command is the key cmdlet for executing PSArm templates.
+The `Build-PSArmTemplate` command is the key cmdlet for executing PSArm templates.
 It performs the following tasks:

 - Collects PSArm template files from the `-Path` parameter, supporting either file paths or directory paths